A Long Tradition of Innovation in Service to the Community

-In the 1970s we started the first transfer station in northern California, with recovery of recyclables starting on opening day!
+- In the 1970s we started the first transfer station in northern California, Blue Line Transfer (BLT), with recovery of recyclables starting on opening day!

-In the 1980s the firm was among the first to install prototype waste reduction and resource recovery technologies, including curbside collection of recyclable materials, motor oil and oil filters.
+- In the 1980s we were among the first to install prototype waste reduction and resource recovery technologies, including curbside collection of recyclable materials, motor oil and oil filters.

-In 2001 SSFSC and Blue Line Transfer Inc. moved to their current location with more capacity and equipment for processing and diverting materials from the landfill.
+- In 2001 SSFSC and BLT moved to their current location with more capacity and equipment for processing and diverting materials from the landfill.

-In 2013, SSFSC administration building obtained LEED certification for Existing Building: operations and maintenance.
+- In 2013 our administration building obtained LEED Certification for Existing Building.